SelfCareMap

 5. Create a Mini Ritual (Even If It’s Silly)

-• Playing one minute of calming music first
+• Playing one minute of calming lo-fi music or nature sounds first.

 6. Track It Lightly (If It Helps You)

-• A checkmark on a calendar for each day you read
+• A simple checkmark on a wall calendar for each day you read.

-• A simple note in your phone: “Read today ✅”
+• A quick note in your phone: “Read today ✅”.

 Why This Works for the Busy Soul

-You’re not trying to become a speed reader or finish 50 books a year.
-You’re carving out micro-moments of peace in a world that demands constant output.
-Reading, even in small doses, lowers stress, improves focus, and reconnects you with your inner life—a vital part of true unwinding.
+You are not trying to become a speed reader or finish 50 books a year.
+You are carving out micro-moments of peace in a world that demands constant output and instant responses.
+Reading, even in small doses, lowers cortisol levels, improves focus by training your attention, and reconnects you with your inner life.
+This is a vital part of true unwinding.

 Ready for the real thing?
 Find a Unwind venue near you →